- No Comments

 4: Use Qualified Charitable Distributions from retirement accounts to make your charitable contributions.
 If you are subject to RMDs and are charitably inclined or don’t need the full amount for cash flow or general living expenses, consider making a Qualified Charitable Distribution (“QCD”) directly from your retirement account to a qualified charity.
 QCDs can help satisfy your annual RMD while removing the distribution from your adjusted gross income – though you do not get to “double dip” and claim the QCD as an itemized deduction.
 If you have significant retirement assets, keep in mind that, as an individual, you can only make QCDs up to $100,000 per year – so married couples who each have significant retirement assets, can double this amount up to $200,000 per year.

 5: Review your income projections and year-end financial picture with your financial and tax advisors.
-If your income fluctuates year-to-year with bonuses, business profits, or investment changes, this is an ideal time to review investments and check in with your financial and tax advisors to make sure that you ready for the new year.
+If your income fluctuates year-to-year with bonuses, business profits, or investment changes, this is an ideal time to review investments and check in with your financial and tax advisors to make sure that you are ready for the new year.

 Annual Estate Planning Maintenance Reminders